Generative AI in Education Panel Series

 - Enhancing Learning with AI: Highlighting strategies to integrate AI

-This post will be updated with future session dates as they become available.
+This post will be updated with future session dates and registration links as they become available.